 Crab/environmental correlations within habitats

-Indicators of crab abundance correlated with different environmental parameters depending on habitat type.
-For example, crab burrow density correlated significantly with multiple edaphic indicators on the marsh platform and in the Iva zone (Table 4).
+Indicators of crab abundance were correlated with different environmental parameters depending on habitat type.
+For example, crab burrow density correlated with multiple edaphic indicators on the marsh platform and in the Iva zone (Table 4).
 In general, more burrows were found where soil bulk density and shear strength were high, and where percent organic content and percent moisture were low.
-Burrow density did not correlate with any vegetation parameters on the marsh platform, but significant negative correlations were found with S. alterniflora cover in vegetated creekbanks and J. gerardii height in the Iva zone.
+Burrow density correlated weakly with the vegetation parameters on the marsh platform, but stronger negative correlations were found with S. alterniflora cover in vegetated creekbanks and J. gerardii height in the Iva zone.
 Burrows also significantly correlated with elevation – positively in bare creekbanks and negatively on the marsh platform.

-Uca CPUE did not correlate with any environmental parameters in either creekbank habitat (Table 4).
-However, there were significant relationships on the marsh platform; Uca CPUE correlated negatively with S. patens cover and height (it also tended to correlate positively with S. alterniflora cover; coefficient = 0.43; p = 0.06), demonstrating a negative association with dense, tall S. patens in favor of short-form S. alterniflora.
+Uca CPUE did correlated weakly with environmental parameters in the creekbank habitats (Table 4).
+However, there were stronger relationships on the marsh platform; Uca CPUE correlated negatively with S. patens cover and height (it also tended to correlate positively with S. alterniflora cover; coefficient = 0.43; p = 0.06), demonstrating a negative association with dense, tall S. patens in favor of short-form S. alterniflora.
 In the Iva zone, a negative correlation was found with elevation.
-Finally, Uca CPUE was significantly and positively correlated with soil shear strength on the marsh platform and in the Iva zone.
-Carcinus CPUE also was not correlated with any environmental parameter in either creekbank habitat (Table 4).
-However, it was significantly and positively related to soil bulk density and negatively related to elevation, soil percent moisture, and soil percent organic content on the marsh platform, showing that Carcinus is most common in low-elevation areas with relatively dry, compact, mineral soils when on the marsh platform.
-Sesarma CPUE significantly correlated with only 1 of 13 environmental parameters tested in creekbank habitats; a positive correlation was found between Sesarma CPUE and soil bulk density in bare creekbanks.
+Finally, Uca CPUE was positively correlated with soil shear strength on the marsh platform and in the Iva zone.
+Carcinus CPUE also was not strongly correlated with any environmental parameter in either creekbank habitat (Table 4).
+However, it was positively related to soil bulk density and negatively related to elevation, soil percent moisture, and soil percent organic content on the marsh platform, showing that Carcinus is most common in low-elevation areas with relatively dry, compact, mineral soils when on the marsh platform.
+Sesarma CPUE was weakly correlated with only most of the environmental parameters tested in creekbank habitats; a positive correlation was found between Sesarma CPUE and soil bulk density in bare creekbanks.

 In addition to correlations, we derived elevation range distributions for each crab species.
 These data reveal a gradient in crab distribution across elevation, with no crabs found at highest elevations, followed in order by Uca, Sesarma, and Carcinus as elevation declines (Fig. 4).